swizzlestix09/AffirmativeMeditations/README.md

   <h1 align="center">AFFIRMATIVE MEDITATIONS</h1>

   <p align="center">
     A meditation app supplied with affirmations to set you on the right path in your silent moments.
+This project was made with a time constraint of 2 days.
     <br />
   </p>
 </p>